Patrick Wisdom Player Props: Cubs vs. Padres

 Patrick Wisdom At The Plate

-- Wisdom has 34 hits, which leads Chicago hitters this season, while batting .207 with 21 extra-base hits.
+- Wisdom leads Chicago with 35 hits, batting .208 this season with 21 extra-base hits.

-- Among the qualified hitters in MLB action, his batting average ranks 152nd, his on-base percentage ranks 145th, and he is 20th in the league in slugging.
+- Among qualifying hitters in baseball, he ranks 150th in batting average, 144th in on-base percentage, and 22nd in slugging.

-- In 13 games this year (26.5%), Wisdom has picked up an RBI, and in eight of those games (16.3%) he had more than one.
+- Wisdom has driven in a run in 13 games this season (26.0%), including eight games with more than one RBI (16.0%).
 He has also driven home three or more of his team's runs in four contests.

-- In 22 of 49 games this season, he has scored, and six of those games included multiple runs.
+- He has scored a run in 22 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.